 MGT 444.
 Leadership: Theory and Practice.
 Focuses on leadership theory and its application to students' careers.
 Leadership concepts include traits, situations, communication, power, vision, integrity, emotional intelligence, and courage.
 Students develop a fundamental understanding of theory and research, and acquire skills and self insight to become effective leaders.
 Prerequisite: MGT 342.
-[2] Richard Daft.
+[2]

 MGT 445.
-Staffing.
-Staffing is the process by which organizations recruit, assess, place, and evaluate individuals at work.
-Students will develop a theoretical and practical understanding of labor law, job and competency analysis, internal and external recruitment, assessment methods (biodata, personality testing, performance testing, structured interviews, and assessment centers), and utility analysis.
-Emphasis will be placed in developing systems and procedures that are reliable, valid, legal, and useful.
-Prerequisite: MGT 342.
-[2] Tim Gardner.
+Talent Sourcing and Acquisition.
+Talent sourcing and acquisition is the process by which organizations identify, recruit, evaluate, engage, and deploy talent.
+Students will develop a practical understanding of employment law, job and competency analysis, labor market segmentation, employment branding, internal and external recruitment, talent assessment methods (biodata, personality testing, performance testing, structured interviews, and assessment centers), and utility analysis.
+Emphasis will be placed on developing talent sourcing and acquisition systems that are reliable, valid, legal, and useful.
+Pre-requisite: MGT 342.
+(2) Not offered 2011/2012 (offered every other year)

 MGT 446.
 Compensation Decision-Making.
 Analysis of approaches to the motivation of human performance through reward systems, particularly compensation systems.
 Theoretical models from economics, psychology, and sociology are integrated in analyses of issues of wage structuring, the design of incentives, and wage level.
 Practical exercises in the design of compensation systems are employed.
 Prerequisite: MGT 342.
-[2] Tim Gardner.
+[2]

 MGT 447.
 Labor and Employee Relations.
 This course has two parts.
 The first half covers the basics of labor relations, including organizing, collective bargaining, and the grievance process.
 It also covers the decline of unions and some of the issues that have developed as a result of that decline.
 The second half covers the broader area of "employee relations" including arbitration, mediation, employee layoffs, performance appraisal, managing diversity, implied contracts, and statutory rights.
 The course uses cases, but also is highly experiential, including simulations for grievance handling, arbitration, and performance appraisal.
 Labor and Employee Relations (LER) is useful for HR students, but also for operations students (since many factories deal with the issues we cover in this class) and those who expect to be managing large groups of employees (including those who may become corporate managers, or expect to manage their own companies).
 For all students who are enrolled in the Human Capital Career Specialization, LER is a required course.
 Prerequisite: MGT 342.
-[2] Ray Friedman.
+[2]

 MGT 448.
 Negotiation.
 Designed to provide students from all functional backgrounds with skills needed to approach negotiations with confidence.
 This includes a framework for analysis, knowledge about one's own tendencies in negotiation, and a chance to experiment with negotiating techniques in various contexts.
 Topics include integrative and distributive negotiations, individual differences in bargaining styles, coalitions, team negotiations, negotiating through agents, and ethical issues in negotiation.
 The course uses readings and cases, with considerable emphasis placed on negotiation simulations.
 Prerequisite: MGT 342.
-[2] Bruce Barry, Ray Friedman, Timothy Vogus.
+[2]

 MGT 456.
 Ethics in Business.
 Designed to familiarize students with ethical dilemmas and opportunities for moral leadership in business.
 Students will develop a deeper understanding of the kind of ethical dilemmas they may face in business.
 They will also develop their skills and confidence in taking moral leadership in their professional careers.
 Case studies, invited speakers, and readings are used to deepen understanding of the issues and provide practical examples.
-[2] Bruce Barry, Bart Victor.
+[2]

 MGT 460.
 Marketing Communications: Advertising.
 This course covers the overall communications strategy with prime emphasis on the role of advertising and theories of how advertising works.
 Typical topics covered include targeting, creative strategy, media strategy, budgeting, setting communications objectives, and advertising agency management.
 Complements Mgt.
 464, Sales Promotion.
 Readings, cases, written case reports, and advertising lab assignments.
 Prerequisite: MGT 361.
-[2] Jennifer Escalas.
+[2]